ssu-451/project/README.md

 2. The text is black on a white background.
 3. The picture is in the format *jpeg, png* or *bmp*.
 4. System recognizes the following **characters**:
-   - **_spaces_**
    - **_numbers:_** 0123456789
    - **_letters of english alphabet:_** abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ
-   - **_letters of russian alphabet:_** абвгдеёжзийклмнопрстуфхцчшщъыьэюяАБВГДЕЁЖЗИЙКЛМНОПРСТУФХЦЧШЩЪЫЬЭЮЯ
-   - **_symbols:_** !"',-.:;?
+   - **_symbols:_** .,"?'!-
-5. System should recognize symbols printed in any font with size *16 pixels*.
-6. Image should be clear and have proper resolution.
+5. Image should be clear and have proper resolution.
-7. If the system can not recognize the text, it displays error message.
+6. If the system can not recognize the text, it displays error message.
-8. If the system receives too large or wrong formatted file, it displays error message.
+7. If the system receives too large or wrong formatted file, it displays error message.
-9. Before first time functioning, neural network should be trained.
+8. Before first time functioning, neural network should be trained.
 Result of training should be correct recognition of all valid symbols (each symbol separately).